A real old farmer’s almanac would have started on March 25, sometimes called Farmers New Year. It was the day they began their diaries.

 Some had blank pages inserted between the calendar pages.
 The owner used the blank pages to record his daily expenses, debts, travel, the weather, crops planted and their outcomes.

-Thomas C. Hubka, in Big House, Little House, Back House, Barn: The Connected Farm Buildings of New England, called the 19th century an “era of improvement.”
-The diaries, he wrote, ‘partook of the same sustaining spirit of optimism, perfectibility, and progress.
-Most important, it was an attitude popularly shared and reinforced by most farmers.’
+Thomas C. Hubka, in Big House, Little House, Back House, Barn: The Connected Farm Buildings of New England, explained why 19th-century farmers especially viewed diaries as important.
+The 1800s were an era of improvement, he wrote.
+Diaries “partook of the same sustaining spirit of optimism, perfectibility, and progress.
+Most important, it was an attitude popularly shared and reinforced by most farmers.”

 Day By Day